 St Nicholas, Combe Raleigh

-Welcome back to St Nicholas’ Church, Combe Raleigh which is now open each Wednesday from 10.00am – 4.00pm for private prayer and reflection.
+Welcome to St Nicholas’ Church which is now open each day from 10.00am – 4.00pm for private prayer and reflection.

 Please use the hand sanitiser on entering and leaving the church and maintain social distancing between different households.

 The wearing of masks is not mandatory but we ask that you wear face coverings if possible, to reduce the risk of contamination of surfaces through coughs or sneezes.